 “That’s too bad.”

 c.
-Attentive listening – focus is on primary feeling.
+Attentive listening – the focus is on the primary feeling.
 Captures the essence of the content when we communicate.

 Why do we require to listen?

-We require active listening for development, adjustment and integration of individual employees’.
+We require active listening for development, adjustment, and integration of individual employees’.
 It is active because the listener has a very definite responsibility.
 He does not passively absorb the words which are spoken to him.
-He tries to grasp the facts and the feelings in what he hears, by his listening, to help the speaker work out his own problems.
-Active listening in order to be effective must be in sync with the values of respect else it will appear as sham.
-When we listen, we are actually conveying that we respect the other person.
+He tries to grasp the facts and the feelings in what he hears, by his listening, to help the speaker work out his problems.
+Active listening to be effective must be in sync with the values of respect else it will appear as a sham.
+When we listen, we are conveying that we respect the other person.

 Listening is demonstrating respect.
 Listening is contagious and hence when a Coach effectively practices listening, it rubs off onto the client leading to greater self–awareness.
-Listening happens when as Coaches we see the world of our client’s.
-Re-phrasing and paraphrasing are effective tools of listening.
+Listening happens when as Coaches we see the world of our clients.
+Re-phrasing and paraphrasing are effective tools for listening.

 Benefits of listening